 Out of the corner of my eye, I see my two gals quickly wandering away hoping no one would know we’re related.
 I do get a little beside myself when it comes to local, organic, naturally raised, or grass fed.
 Those few words can light me up like a Christmas tree.

 After my enthusiasm toned down a bit and I was able to rein myself in, I had the chance to talk with Rancher Peplow about his beautiful cattle ranch.
 Heirloom Cattle Company raises grass-fed cattle with no antibiotics, hormones, or grain; “The result is natural high quality beef that protects the environment”.
 A Healthier alternative, especially for those sensitive to grains.

-Before we said goodbye, Rancher Peplow kindly gave me a package of his grass-fed beef brats to test and along with those brats I found the perfect cut of round steak for my Old Fashioned Swiss Steak recipe, the one my Grandmother used to make.
+Before we said goodbye, Rancher Peplow kindly gave me a package of his grass-fed beef brats to test and along with those brats I found the perfect cut of round steak for my Old Fashioned Swiss Steak recipe, like the one my Grandmother used to make.
 It was going to make a delicious entree and pair so beautifully with the Chocolate Tiffin for dessert.